 How long do you need to be a sole trader before getting a mortgage?

-For a lender to establish a self-employed borrower’s annual income, a proven and well documented history of trading is required.
-In times pre-regulation (and credit crunch) it was possible for borrowers to self-certify their income and tell the lender what they earned, rather than prove affordability.
+For a lender to establish a self-employed borrower’s annual income, a proven and well-documented history of trading is required.
+In times of pre-regulation (and credit crunch), it was possible for borrowers to self-certify their income and tell the lender what they earned, rather than prove affordability.
 This caused many to borrow far more than they could feasibly afford and was a contributing factor to the downfall of the market.

 - Sole-trader income requirements for a mortgage: If you’re a sole trader getting a mortgage is the same process and requires the same evidence as if you’re a partnership, with a minimum of 12 months trading.

 - Partnership mortgage income requirements: 12 months as above

 - Contractors: If you are a sole-trader contractor who has not yet fulfilled 12 months trading, it is possible to use your day-rate income

 - CIS scheme: As with contractors, it’s possible to borrow based on your remittance slips and gross income as if you were employed, from just 6 months of trading.

 Thankfully now UK regulation prevents self-cert mortgages from being offered, and all borrowers are required to produce evidence of income and affordability.
 But that isn’t to say you can’t find a flexible lender who specialises in sole traders.

 Speak to a self-employment expert